Fishing reel: Centrepin reel

 The centrepin reel (or centerpin, center pin, or float reel) is a single-action reel which runs freely enough on its axle ("centrepin").
-The centrepin reel is historically and currently used for coarse fishing.
+The centrepin reel is the earliest fishing reel design invented by humans, and is historically and currently used for coarse fishing.
 Instead of a mechanical drag, the angler's thumb is typically used to control the fish.
 Fishing in the margins for carp or other heavy fish with relatively light tackle is very popular with a 'pin' and is often used for 'trotting' a method in which a float on the line suspends a bait a certain depth to flow with the current along the waterway.
 During the 1950s and 1960s, many anglers in England began fishing with a centrepin reel.
 Despite this, the centrepin is today mostly used by coarse anglers, who remain a small proportion of the general fishing population.

 A special class of centrepin reel known as the fly reel, used specifically for fly fishing, is normally operated by manually stripping the line off the reel with one hand, while casting the rod with the other hand.
 The main purpose of a fly reel is to help cast ultralight fly lures and provide smooth uninterrupted tension (drag) when a fish makes a long run, and counterbalance the weight of the fly rod when casting.
 When used in fly fishing, the fly reel or fly casting reel has traditionally been rather simple in terms of mechanical construction, and little has changed from the design patented by Charles F. Orvis of Vermont in 1874.
 Orvis first introduced the idea of using light metals with multiple perforated holes to construct the housing, resulting in a lighter reel that also allowed the spooled fly line to dry more quickly than a conventional, solid-sided design.
 Early fly reels placed the crank handle on the right side of the reel.
 Most had no drag mechanism, but were fitted with a click/pawl mechanism intended to keep the reel from overrunning when line was pulled from the spool.
 To slow a fish, the angler simply applied hand pressure to the rim of the revolving spool (known as "palming the rim").
 Later, these click/pawl mechanisms were modified to provide a limited adjustable drag of sorts.
 Although adequate for smaller fish, these did not possess a wide adjustment range or the power to slow larger fish.